Do you have a question about my services or related details? This page may have the answer. (If not, please contact me.)

 In most cases, I think a written report will be most useful – this lets you go back and review the information easily and explore it over time.

 For some questions (or for accessibility reasons) it may make sense to consider text-based chat or video chat.
-There’s an additional fee for this ($25 an hour for text chat, and $50 an hour for video chat, billed to the half hour) and available times are significantly limited by my schedule.
+There’s an additional fee for this and available times are significantly limited by my schedule.
 It may take multiple weeks to find a time that works for us both, especially if you’re more than an hour or two outside US Eastern Time.

 What if I need information quickly?